techscaleinfinite/techscaleinfinite.github.io/docs/demo-deployment copy/photo-and-video-galleries/digikam.md

 | Http:                 | 3000                                                       |
 | Tcp:                  |                                                            |
 | Advanced              | Install with Default                                        |

 ## Steps And Procedure

+For Detailed steps and procedure please vist this page: [Click here](https://techscaleinfinite.github.io/introduction/cloud-float/Steps%20and%20procedure)

+## Steps And Procedure